 An annual monitoring report will be prepared, reviewing monitoring results against requirements and identifying the need for corrective action.
 The annual report would be the responsibility of the operations manager and provided to Kalbar’s board.
 The findings of the report would be published on Kalbar’s website and provided to the environmental review committee and community reference group.

-Table 12.9 Proposed monitoring programs
+Table 12.9 Proposed monitoring programs [EPA Comments: EPA has focused on commenting on the monitoring requirements which are set out in the risk treatment plans (Table 9-1).
+This table should be amended to be consistent with EPA’s comments in those documents]